eBay/griffin/README.md

 1. Install [docker](https://www.docker.com/).
 2. Download our [docker](https://github.com/eBay/DQSolution/tree/master/docker) folder to your work path.
 3. Enter docker directory and build images.
-    The first step is to build bark-base-env, which prepares the environment for bark.
+    The first step is to build griffin-base-env, which prepares the environment for griffin.
     ```
-    cd <your work path>/docker/bark-base
+    cd <your work path>/docker/griffin-base
-    docker build -t bark-base-env .
+    docker build -t griffin-base-env .
     ```
-    The second step is to build bark-env, which contains examples for bark demo.
+    The second step is to build griffin-env, which contains examples for griffin demo.
     ```
-    cd <your work path>/docker/bark
+    cd <your work path>/docker/griffin
-    docker build --no-cache -t bark-env .
+    docker build --no-cache -t griffin-env .
     ```

-4. Run docker image bark-env, then the backend is ready.
+4. Run docker image griffin-env, then the backend is ready.
     ```
-    docker run -it -h sandbox --name bark -m 8G --memory-swap -1 \
+    docker run -it -h sandbox --name griffin -m 8G --memory-swap -1 \
     -p 2122:2122 -p 47077:7077 -p 46066:6066 -p 48088:8088 -p 48040:8040 \
-    -p 48042:8042 -p 48080:8080 -p 47017:27017 bark-env bash
+    -p 48042:8042 -p 48080:8080 -p 47017:27017 griffin-env bash
     ```
     You can also drop the tail "bash" of the command above, then you will get tomcat service log printing in docker only.

-5. Now you can visit UI through your browser, and follow the next steps on web UI [here](https://github.com/eBay/DQSolution/tree/master/bark-doc/dockerUIguide.md#webui-test-case-guide).
+5. Now you can visit UI through your browser, and follow the next steps on web UI [here](https://github.com/eBay/DQSolution/tree/master/griffin-doc/dockerUIguide.md#webui-test-case-guide).
     ```
     http://<your local IP address>:48080/
     ```
-    And you can also ssh to the docker container using account "bark" with password "bark".
+    And you can also ssh to the docker container using account "griffin" with password "griffin".
     ```
-    ssh bark@<your local IP address> -p 2122
+    ssh griffin@<your local IP address> -p 2122
     ```

 ### How to deploy and run at local